AndersDeath/diary2/000-current.md

 # 25 April - Tuesday - Barcelona - 208 day of immigration

 We arrived to Barcelona successfully.
-The hardest thing was to wait for apartments check-in for a long time. we were here at 9am, but check-in was at 3pm.
+The hardest thing was to wait for apartments check-in for a long time. we were here at 9am, but check-in was at 3pm. we was walking and had a dinner.